-\\A completed DRIF and copy of complaint is necessary in the filing of a domestic relations case with the ADR Program.
+A completed DRIF including the screening portion is necessary in the filing of a domestic relations case with the ADR Program.
 Any case submitted with missing or omitted information on the DRIF may be returned to the party for completion.
 Be sure to indicate whether a fee waiver/reduction is being requested if applicable in the initial filing with the ADR Program.